Established in 2011 and hosted by Ubiquity.

 Review article:

-Should be submitted as per SANRA guidelines of Narrative Review.
-Should have structured abstract which should explain the importance and aim of the review.
+Should be submitted as per SANRA (Scale for the Assessment of Narrative Review Articles) guidelines.
+Should have structured abstract which should explain the importance and aim of the narrative review.
 It is expected that these articles would be written by individuals who have done substantial work on the subject or are considered experts in the field.
 A short summary of the work done by the contributor(s) in the field of review should accompany the manuscript.

 The prescribed word count is up to 3000 words excluding tables, references, and abstract.
 The manuscript should have a Structured/unstructured Abstract (250 words) representing an accurate summary of the article.
 The section titles would depend upon the topic reviewed.
 Authors submitting review articles should include a section describing the methods used for locating, selecting, extracting, and synthesizing data.
 These methods should also be summarized in the abstract.